UN pushes for virus vaccine as Trump disinfectant theory sparks outrage - France 24

 The money will back small businesses on the brink of bankruptcy and hard-pressed hospitals as the world's biggest economy reels, with more than 26 million people losing their jobs since the pandemic hit.

-In Europe -- the hardest-hit continent -- leaders haggled by video conference over their own package that could top one trillion euros, as the European Central Bank chief warned of the risk of "acting too little, too late".
+In Europe -- the hardest-hit continent with over half the global number of deaths -- leaders haggled by video conference over their own package that could top one trillion euros, as the European Central Bank chief warned of the risk of "acting too little, too late".

 The crucial economic discussions come as parts of Europe slowly loosen restrictions after progress on reducing the number of new infections.